Monopond/fax-api/README.md

 |**FileName**| **X** | *String* | The document filename including extension.
 This is important as it is used to help identify the document MIME type. | |
 | **FileData**|**X**| *Base64* |The document encoded in Base64 format.| |

+###SOAP Faults
+This function will throw one of the following SOAP faults/exceptions if something went wrong:
+**DocumentRefAlreadyExistsException**, **DocumentContentTypeNotFoundException**, **InternalServerException**.
+You can find more details on these faults in Section 5 of this document.You can find more details on these faults in the next section of this document.

 #4.Callback Service
 ##Description
 The callback service allows our platform to post fax results to you on fax message completion.